Li Wei (general, born 1960)

-Li Wei (李伟; born September 1960) is a general (Shangjiang) of the People's Liberation Army (PLA) of China and the current political commissar of People's Liberation Army Strategic Support Force.
+Li Wei (李伟; born September 1960) is a general (Shangjiang) of the People's Liberation Army (PLA) of China and the current political commissar of the People's Liberation Army Information Support Force.
 He was promoted to the rank of major general (shaojiang) in July 2008, lieutenant general (zhongjiang) in July 2016, and general (Shangjiang) in December 2020.
+He served as the political commissar of the People's Liberation Army Strategic Support Force from 2020 to 2024.